 A Dallas police officer is facing manslaughter charges after entering the wrong apartment and fatally shooting the man inside.

-According to NBC News, 26-year-old Botham Shem Jean was shot and killed Thursday evening after the off-duty officer mistook his apartment for her own and shot him.
+, 26-year-old Botham Shem Jean was shot and killed Thursday evening after the off-duty officer mistook his apartment for her own and shot him.
 It is not yet clear what led to the unnamed officer killing Jean, but officials say that she arrived at the apartment complex after working a full shift.

 “This is a very unique situation,” Dallas Police Chief Reneé Hall said at a news conference Friday afternoon.
 “We have ceased handling it under our normal officer-involved shooting protocol.”

 Officials say that after the officer reported that Jean was wounded, other police arrived within minutes and tried to administer first aid.
-Jean was then rushed to the hospital where he was pronounced dead, the Dallas Morning News reports.
+Jean was then rushed to the hospital where he was pronounced dead, the Dallas Morning News

 The five-year veteran officer wasn’t hurt in the incident.